smiledra/smiledra.github.io/_posts/2020-05-08-lurrarenPian.md

 Love yourselves, my love, in your goodness;<br>
 I don't want to rape you in love:<br>
 If I die of this Changri, remember that,<br>
-I'll be alone in the world! "<br>
+I'll be alone in the world! <br>

+...
 Seems like there are words that Google translate doesn't know very well.
-For the sake of understanding the music, I want a better translation from French.
-I'm not very good at French though, and the request is pending at someone to help me translate it.

 ## References: